 - Yeti: We asked the Yeti team, and they indicated a Yeti Rambler would be appropriate for sauna use given its ability to withstand the temperatures found in a dishwasher.
 They recommended using a Yeti handle, a removable plastic handle that grips the side of the bottle, so you would not have to touch the hot metal exterior.

-Best Electrolyte Mixes for the Sauna
+Best Electrolytes for the Sauna

 Replacing electrolytes lost in sweat is also an important consideration for sauna use.
 If sauna use is accompanied with intense exercise or if it’s just a prolonged session, consider using an electrolyte mix instead of regular water.
 We’ve outlined a few that worked well for our reviewers:

-- LMNT: Our reviewers found this mix is best suited for intense exercise or perspiration given its high sodium content.
+- LMNT: Our reviewers found this mix is best suited for intense exercise or perspiration given its high sodium (1000mg) content.
 If you are hitting the sauna after a long workout, LMNT would be a good choice.
 It’s also one of our favorite tasting electrolyte mixes.

 - Dr. Price’s: One of our all-around favorites, Dr. Price’s mix provides salt, magnesium, and potassium to replenish the top electrolytes lost during sweat.
 It has an overall lower electrolyte content than the first two options, but still packs a punch.

 - Ultima Replenisher: This refreshing electrolyte mix also contains a good balance of minerals to maintain bodily functions.
 The lemonade flavor is a favorite among our reviewers.
 Electrolyte levels are more in line with Dr. Price’s than LMNT.

 The sauna can be a fun and healthy activity if you are prepared to stay hydrated.
 Remember to always consult a physician before starting to use a sauna.